Await-0x/the-cave-dojo/README.md

 The Cave is a complex fully onchain roguelike deck-building game, coming soon to starknet.
 Begin your journey by carefully selecting a unique deck of cards comprised of mystical creatures and powerful spells, each with their own unique abilities.

-Venture into the perilous depths of the cave, a treacherous place teeming with monstrous adversaries and enigmatic challenges.
+Venture into the perilous depths of The Cave, a treacherous place teeming with monstrous adversaries and enigmatic challenges.
 With every step and every battle, your strategic prowess and the synergies of your team will be put to the test.

 ## Play the demo

 A first look at the cave is available here: https://powerful-vine-409810.ey.r.appspot.com/

-The demo includes 100 different cards with unique abilities, a draft phase, and a chance to face off against the first monster "Minotaur".
+The demo includes 100 different cards with unique abilities, a draft phase, a chance to face off against the first monster "Minotaur", and a lot of bugs :grimacing:.

 The demo is free to play, and you don't need to set up any account.